aft6/aft6.github.io/_posts/2018-09-18-Geography-Fact.md

 ---
 <table>
   <tr>
     <td>In the Philippines, there is an island which sits in a lake, which sits on an island which itself sits on a lake which sits on an island which sits in the middle of an ocean.
-It is easier shown in a picture as the link shows below:</td>
+It is easier shown in a picture as shown below:</td>
   </tr>
 </table>

-Link Coming Soon!
+Picture Coming Soon!